adrian-bl/libfairydust/README.txt

 Libfairydust solves this problem by simulating `fake-devices': If an application requests GPU#0, libfairydust can re-route all requests to some other GPU!
-This requires *NO* changes to existing applications: The application won't even now about this: libfairydust works 100% transparent.
+This requires *NO* changes to existing applications: The application won't even know about this: libfairydust works 100% transparent.